gorda/istio.io/content/en/docs/tasks/security/authorization/authz-td-migration/index.md

      to `httpbin` were allowed before are now being denied.
 Prior to Istio 1.4, the only way to make this work is to change the authorization policy manually.
 In Istio 1.4, we introduce an easy way, as shown below.

-## Migrate trust domain with trust domain aliases
+## Migrate trust domain with trust domain aliases{#migrate-trust-domain-with-trust-domain-aliases}

 1. Install Istio with a new trust domain and trust domain aliases.